OpenRail-Playground/PopupSim/src/control-center/README.md

 The source code follows the [Vue Styleguide](https://vuejs.org/style-guide/) as well as general best practices.
 We aim to have an evergreen environment with up-to-date package versions and a general compliant setup.
-Therefore, [Renovate](https://db.de/renovate) is used to automate dependency and compliant pipeline updates.

 ### Accessibility

 This project contains essential tools to keep your app accessible by ensuring the [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) are satisfied.
-Further documentation related to accessibility and the implementation in web applications can be found in the [buildIT devEx documentation for accessibility](https://build-it.gitpages.tech.rz.db.de/products/devex-barrierefreiheit/docs/04_Testautomation.html).

 #### VSCode extension